yuricd/yuridelgado.dev/src/blog/posts/functional-programming-in-javascript.md

 A good way to handle arrays in JavaScript is by using map, filter and reduce, which are methods from `Array.prototype`.

-**map:** applies a function on which element of the array and return a new array with the results.
+**map:** applies a function on each element of the array and return a new array with the results.
 The output array has exactly the same length as the input.

-**filter:** applies a function on which element of the array and returns a new array only with the elements that returned truthy to the function application.
+**filter:** applies a function on each element of the array and returns a new array only with the elements that returned truthy to the function application.
 The output has a length less or equal than the input’s length.

-**reduce:** applies a reducer function in which element of the array and uses an accumulator that is returned on each call of the reducer.
+**reduce:** applies a reducer function in each element of the array and uses an accumulator that is returned on each call of the reducer.
 This one is slightly more confusing, so let’s see an example and some comparisons.

 Say we want to double each element of an array: